Elon Musk On Why Tesla Invested in Bitcoin, Not Dogecoin

 Comments on Twitter by Musk have at times fueled spikes in the price of the Shiba Inu-themed DOGE.

-BTC hit an all-time high of $51,335.23 on Wednesday buoyed by Tesla’s purchase of the cryptocurrency and heightened institutional interest from other investors like MicroStrategy Incorporated (NASDAQ: MSRT).
+BTC hit an all-time high of $51,335.23 on Wednesday buoyed by Tesla’s purchase of the cryptocurrency and heightened institutional interest from other investors like MicroStrategy Incorporated (NASDAQ: MSTR).

 BTC traded 1.39% lower at $51,332.92 at press time, while DOGE traded 11.05% higher at $0.058.